 Dynamics 365 for Customer Service, Business Edition

-Dynamics 365 for Customer Service, Business Edition is also under development.
+Dynamics 365 for Customer Service, Business Edition is under development.
 Expect that it will be a light version of Dynamics 365 for Customer Service, Enterprise Edition.
 We expect to see it released in Fall 2017 or Spring 2018.

 Dynamics 365, Enterprise Edition